gradlab/abx-race-2021/notes/README.md

 - Probability of receiving a prescription given a visit (stratified by antibiotic-appropriateness) - these don't differ, I think
 - Visit rates (stratified by antibiotic-appropriateness) - these should differ

-I think we should just report a table like this:
+I think we should just report a table like this (A: always appropriate; S: sometimes appropriate; I: inappropriate):

 ```
 +------------------------------------------------+